orcunku/ncr-capa-scrap-root-cause-rag/README.md

 👉 [Open the Live Streamlit Application](https://ncr-capa-scrap-root-cause-rag-njjotdgvsfylcd5cosiigh.streamlit.app/)

 A free, local-first Streamlit demo for searching NCR, CAPA, scrap and manufacturing quality history, finding similar cases, and grounding root-cause analysis in evidence.

-## What it does
+### 🎯 What It Does

-- Upload CSV, XLSX/XLSM, PDF, DOCX, TXT, or Markdown quality records.
+- Searches historical NCR, CAPA and scrap records
-- Build a zero-cost local retrieval index using scikit-learn TF-IDF + cosine similarity.
+- Identifies similar quality incidents
-- Ask questions across NCR/CAPA/scrap history.
+- Retrieves evidence for root-cause investigations
-- Find similar historical defects and corrective actions.
+- Finds previous corrective and preventive actions
-- Show the exact evidence records used.
+- Provides defect Pareto analysis
-- Create a basic defect Pareto from structured records.
+- Supports CSV, Excel, PDF, DOCX and text records
-- Optionally use a local Ollama model for generative synthesis.
-No paid API is required.
+- Runs without a paid AI API

 > This is a decision-support demo, not an autonomous CAPA approval system.
 Validate source records and keep human quality approval in the loop.